Photon-starved imaging through turbulence at the diffraction limit: Results

 With the denoised measurements $\{P_i\}$, the core task is to jointly estimate the object $O$ and turbulence phase $\Phi$.
-We use three standard assumptions for image formation; static turbulence during acquisition, monochromatic$/$isoplanatic imaging, and phase-only turbulence distortions (See Methods for justification).
+We use three standard assumptions for image formation; static turbulence during acquisition, monochromatic$/$isoplanatic imaging, and phase-only turbulence distortions (See Appendix).
 Under these assumptions, the problem can be formulated as a single global loss:

-where $*$ denotes a convolution and $\mathcal{F}_i$ is propagation operator for the $i$-th phase diversity $\Gamma_i$.
-Note that direct optimization of Eq.
-(1) is unreliable in information starved regime.
-The relationship between the turbulence $\Phi$ and the final image $\{P_i\}$ is highly non-linear, creating an ill-conditioned problem that it difficult to optimize.
-Our key strategy is to split this complex problem into two simpler, physically-aligned sub-problems---blind deconvolution and phase retrieval---solved iteratively within the ADMM frameworks.
-This separation yields stable closed-form or proximal updates for the object $O$, a set of PSFs $\{h_i\}$, and the turbulence phase $\Phi$ \cite{antipa2017diffusercam}.
+Where $*$ denotes a convolution and $\mathcal{F}_i$ is propagation operator for the $i$-th phase diversity $\Gamma_i$.
+We use angular spectrum method for $\mathcal{F}_i$, the detail of which can be found in the Appendix.
+The relationship between the turbulence $\Phi$ and the final image $\{P_i\}$ is highly indirect, due to wave propagation through $\mathcal{F}_i$ followed by convolution $*$.
+This results in a severely ill-conditioned optimization landscape, making direct optimization of Eq. \ref{Eq1} unreliable.

+Our key strategy is to split this complex problem into two simpler, physically-aligned sub-problems---blind deconvolution and phase retrieval---solved iteratively within the alternating direction method of multipliers (ADMM) frameworks.
+This separation yields stable closed-form updates for the object $O$, a set of PSFs $\{h_i\}$, and the turbulence phase $\Phi$, leveraging an alternating optimization structure commonly used in coded-imaging inverse problems \cite{antipa2017diffusercam}.
+Decoupling the loss into variable-specific sub-problems renders each update quadratic, enabling efficient and exact optimization.

-First, the blind deconvolution block uses the measurements $\{P_i\}$ to estimate the object $O$ and a provisional set of PSFs $\{h_i\}$ by solving:
+First, the blind deconvolution block uses the measurements $\{P_i\}$ to estimate the object $O$ and an intermediate set of PSFs $\{h_i\}$ by minimizing the constrained sub-problem defined by $L_1$:

-here, the second term is a TV regularizer controlled by $\lambda$ on object $O$.
-By decoupling this step from the wave propagation physics, this sub-problem becomes quadratic in its variables; $O$ and $\{h_i\}$, allowing for efficient and exact updates.
+Here, $\Psi$ denotes the TV operator, $T_O$ is the corresponding auxiliary variable, and $\lambda$ is the regularization weight.
+Although Poisson denoising already smooths the measurements, the TV term here further improves robustness to residual noise and regularizes the inverse problem, leading to more stable convergence.
+After reformulating it using an augmented Lagrangian, the resulting unconstrained sub-problem is quadratic in the variables $O$, $\{h_i\}$ and $T_O$ in the Fourier domain, where the convolution reduces to pointwise multiplication.
+This structure enables the derivation of closed-form update rules for $O$, $\{h_i\}$ and $T_O$.
+Additional details are provided in the Supplementary Material.

-Next, the phase retrieval block takes the provisional PSFs $\{h_i\}$ from the first block and solves for the single underlying turbulence phase $\Phi$ that most likely generated them via:
+Next, the wave-propagation block takes the provisional PSFs $\{h_i\}$ from the previous blind deconvolution block and finds for the underlying turbulence phase $\Phi$ by minimizing sub-loss $L_2$: